cebsmind/portfolio/README.md

   - *Employed Dense layers for classification, ending with a sigmoid activation for binary output.*

 * **Model Evaluation**:
-  - *Trained the model on the training dataset and evaluated its performance on the validation set.
+  - *Trained the model on the training dataset and evaluated its performance on the validation set.*
   - *Monitored metrics such as accuracy, loss, and validation accuracy to gauge model performance..*

-* **Web scrapping & prediction**:
+* **Web Scraping for Data Collection:**
-  - *Used an API from "Unsplash" (image research) to scrap random cat & dogs images*
+  - *Accessed the Unsplash API to retrieve a wide array of cat and dog images.*
+  - *Utilized scraping techniques to acquire a diverse dataset, essential for training and testing the model*

+* **Predictive Function for Image Classification:**
-  - *Defined a function to predict if the images is a cat or a dog using my deep learning model*
+  - *Developed a function capable of loading the pre-trained deep learning model.*
+  - *Implemented the model within the function to make accurate predictions on new images sourced from Unsplash.*

   ![](https://github.com/cebsmind/portfolio/blob/main/images/deeplearning.jpg?raw=true)